w3c/IFT/IFT-Explainer.md

 The link in the `src` descriptor points to an
 [IFT font](https://w3c.github.io/IFT/Overview.html),
+which is a regular OpenType font;
+this is commonlt encoded as WOFF2 for efficient transfer.

-which is a regular OpenType font containing only the data to correctly render some [subset](https://w3c.github.io/IFT/Overview.html#font-subset-dfn)
+It containins only the data needed to correctly render some [subset](https://w3c.github.io/IFT/Overview.html#font-subset-dfn)
 of: